charbelias24/3dMapSLAM/README.md

 Possible arguments are: `zed` `zed-vga` `zed2` `zedm`

-This executes a ROS launch file `slam_rgbd_zed.launch` with different parameters depending on the ZED camera model.

-It runs the ROS Nodes: ORB-SLAM3, ImageSegmentation, OctoMap, Transformations, and RVIZ.

-In RVIZ, add the `ColorOccupancyGrid` in `octomap_rviz_plugins`, and subscribe to the topic `/octomap_full`.
-You should see the colored octomap being constructed in real-time.
-You can display the color of the cell based on the original color, depth, and probability in `Voxel Coloring`.
-3. In another terminal
+1. In another terminal, we need to execute the bash file responsible of publishing images from ZED or SVO files to ROS topics.
 ```
 chmod +x publish_images_zed.sh
 ./publish_images_zed.sh zed  # for a connected zed camera with live images
 ./publish_images_zed.sh zed2 svo_file_path.svo  # for an SVO video recorded with a ZED2 camera
 ```
-This executes ZED Wrapper that publishes images from SVO files or live ZED camera

 Possible arguments:
 1. First argument is the camera model: `zed` `zed2` `zedm`
 2. Second argument is the SVO file path, if not provided, images from the connected camera will be published

+### Additional notes
+Order of execution: the order of execution of the bash files doesn't matter, because each one will wait for the other to proceed.

+After executing the `slam_rgbd_zed_ros.sh`, 3 new windows should open: image viewer of the current frame, viewer of the trajectory and keyframes, and RVIZ.

+Visualizing the OctoMap on RVIZ: in RVIZ, add the `ColorOccupancyGrid` in `octomap_rviz_plugins`, and subscribe to the topic `/octomap_full`.
+You should see the colored octomap being constructed in real-time.
+You can display the color of the cell based on the original color, depth, and probability in `Voxel Coloring`.

 ## 5. How it works
 The software is made up of 6 different nodes running in parallel:
 ### 5.1.
 ZED